NorthStarUAS/ImageAnalysis/README.md

 Aerial imagery analysis, processing, and presentation scripts.

+# Screen shots

+- A mosaic of 2812 images from a Phantom 4 Pro v2 mission

 ![map](screenshots/bates.jpg "2812 Images Stitched Together")

+- A 3d surface rendering of the same area

 ![map](screenshots/bates-3d-skin.jpg "3D surface/skin")

+- A zoom in showing all the original detail and oblique perspective from the original imagery because the mapping tool simply draws the original images in a big pile all sized, oriented, stretched, and aligned perfectly.

 ![map](screenshots/oriental-bittersweet.jpg "Advantage of maintaining oblique perspectives in final map")